As 2019 is just beginning, we can’t help wondering: What can security service providers expect in the coming year?

 Security in the Cloud

-As companies move to the cloud, the demands on the security team expands exponentially.
+As companies move to the cloud, the demands on security teams have expanded exponentially.
 Companies are looking now to security service providers to help define their security architectures, and to provide cost-effective means of securing clouds, endpoints, and conventional network environments – all without purchasing additional security solutions.

 Don’t Forget Automation

-Companies are focused on orchestrating and automating portions of incident response to address the shortage in cyber expertise dogging many markets.
+Companies are focused on orchestrating and automating portions of incident response to alleviate the shortage in cyber expertise that are straining security teams in many markets.
 As a result, security service providers today must include more automation capabilities, as part of their services.

 Flexible Service Models

-Finally, the lack of skills talent is driving firms to look for more flexible staffing models – and to expect attrition.
-Security service providers may need to take a fresh look at their business models to enable the kind of flexibility that clients are seeking.
+Finally, the lack of skills talent is driving firms to look for more flexible staffing models as employee attrition rates are expected to rise.
+Security service providers may need to take a fresh look at their business models in order to enable the kind of growth and flexibility that their clients are seeking, much of which will continue to expand in the future.